lqb2/blog/_posts/2017-01-21-alternative-futures-story-1-part1.md

 - fiction
 ---

-note: from time to time, i'll be using my daily writing time to start drafts of pieces for a project i'm helping to launch with a friend (grant williams) called 'alternative futures.' link coming soon.
+note: from time to time, i'll be using my daily writing time to start drafts of pieces for a project i'm helping to launch with a friend (grant williams) called [alternative futures](http://colabradio.mit.edu/category/alternative-futures/).

 ***